mdn/content/files/en-us/web/security/attacks/xss/index.md

 Templating engines typically allow developers to disable output encoding.
 This is necessary when developers want to insert untrusted content as HTML, not text.
 In this case it's up to the developer to ensure that the content is safe: for example, by sanitizing it.

 _Sanitization_ is the process of removing unsafe features from a string of HTML: for example, {{htmlelement("script")}} tags or inline event handlers.
-Since sanitization, like output encoding, is difficult to get right, it's advisable to use a reputable third-party library for it, and [DOMPurify](https://github.com/cure53/DOMPurify) is recommended by many experts including [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html#html-sanitization).
+Since sanitization, like output encoding, is difficult to get right, it's advisable to use a reputable third-party library for it.
+[DOMPurify](https://github.com/cure53/DOMPurify) is recommended by many experts including [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html#html-sanitization).

 For example, consider a string of HTML like: